Interview with Mick Harvey (The Boys Next Door, The Birthday Party, Crime & the City Solution, Nick Cave and the Bad Seeds, PJ Harvey)

 We just let it happen.
 That energy and intensity came together as a natural response to the music we had been writing and as a reaction to many things which had led us to that point musically.
 It was mostly out of our control.
 It required the particular chemistry of the band members and the right conditions.
 Some nights it would fall flat and not happen.
 It was a very organic thing – that intensity – which is why it was so powerful.

-After band’s breakup you started the next project forming “The Bad Seeds”.
+After the band’s breakup you started the next project forming “The Bad Seeds”.
 When did you understand that you want to continue the work with Nick ?

 When he called me up and asked me to come into the studio.
 It had been a few months since the break-up of The Birthday Party and to be honest I was wondering what I might do next.
 I was even considering venturing into film making.
 I was also unsure if Nick was still a bit pissed off with me for pushing the break-up of the band.
-So I was please to receive the call, actually, and was very happy to be involved in Nick's next project.
+So I was pleased to receive the call, actually, and was very happy to be involved in Nick's next project.
 I just had no idea it would be 25 more years of working together.

 Looking back, can you say, in comparison with your work in The Birthday Party and The Bad Seeds, how different was the working process in these groups?

 I have always said that The Birthday Party was a live band and The Bad Seeds was a studio band and that was broadly true until the end of the 1980s.
 The Bad Seeds have since become an excellent and commanding live band as well but the working process is always that way around – studio first, then live performance.
 With The Birhday Party we would always work out the songs in rehearsal and then by playing them live first.